givka/digeiz-corrupted/README.md

 Change the extension and the fourcc to something that works on your computer.

 ## Ideas
-- pass global variables values by argument
+- pass global variable values by argument